hyanwong/tsgroup/README.md

 ## Why tsgroup?

-Population genetics simulators like **msprime** and **SLiM** (prior to v5), and inference packages like **tsinfer** typically produce separate tree sequences for each chromosome. `tsgroup` provides:
+Population genetics simulators like **msprime** and **SLiM** (prior to v5), and inference packages like **tsinfer** typically produce separate tree sequences for each chromosome. `Tsgroup` provides:

 - **Unified storage**: Manage multiple per-chromosome tree sequences as a single `TreeSequenceGroup` object
 - **Cross-chromosome analysis**: Compute statistics across all chromosomes when samples are shared (e.g., diversity, PCA)